JustunoCom/wordpress-v4/readme.txt

 == Changelog ==

 = 4.0 =
-* Compatibility with Justuno Flex
+* Compatibility with the All New Justuno